Amal-BB/Ghadames/README.md

 ## 7. Credits

-  * I'm grateful to my mentor (Mr.Spence / Mr.Rohit), our facilitator Kasia, and the student care team for their support.
+  * I'm grateful to my mentor (Mr.Spence / Mr.Rohit), our facilitator (Kasia), and the student care team for their support.

   * Code institute slack is a good community provides a lot of helpful information.